 You need a valid passport to visit our part of the world.
 Please make sure that your passport is good for at least 90 days AFTER the anticipated end of your trip (or 180 days if you are traveling to Bhutan).
 Make sure you have enough blank pages in your passport for the visas you need.

-Depending on your citizenship, you may be required to have a visa to enter one or more of the countries where we offer travel programs.
-Visas are not included in our packages and you are responsible for making sure you have the necessary visa to enter the countries you intend to visit.
+Depending on your citizenship, you may be required to have a visa to enter one or more of our countries where we offer travel programs.
+Except for Bhutan, visas are not included in the arrangements we provide and you are responsible for making sure you have the necessary visa to enter the countries you intend to visit.
 We can not be responsible if you fail to get the necessary visa and are refused entry or not allowed to board an aircraft as a result.

 Regulations change from time to time and the only reliable source of information is the embassies or consulates of the countries concerned, we can not be held responsible if anything incorrect is published here.
 If you learn that anything below is incorrect, please let us know so we can update this page.

-For the latest details contact the nearest Thai embassy or consulate or visit the website of ThailandAsia's Ministry of Foreign Affairs: http://www.mfa.go.th/web/12.php
+For the latest details contact the nearest Thai embassy or consulate or visit the website of Thailand's Ministry of Foreign Affairs: http://www.mfa.go.th/main/en/services/4908

 Although citizens of most countries can get a visa on arrival in Cambodia, 95% of the people on your flight will not have a visa, which means a long line and a wait of up to one hour.
 You can arrange an e-visa in advance via the Internet (except for citizens of Iran, Iraq, Pakistan, Afghanistan, Bangladesh, Saudi Arabia, Algeria, Sudan or Sri Lanka.
 Citizens of Malaysia, Singapore, Laos and the Philippines are not required to have a visa.
-Visa processing takes three days and the cost is $20 plus a $5 processing fee, which can be paid by credit card.
-To apply, please visit: http://evisa.mfaic.gov.kh/
+Visa processing takes two to three days and the cost is $30 plus a $7 processing fee, which can be paid by credit card.
+To apply, please visit: http://evisa.gov.kh/

 Vietnam requires visas for most visitors.
 Current exceptions include citizens of ASEAN countries.
 You can apply for a visa in person or by mail from the embassy or consulate closest to you.
 We can provide a list of Vietnam embassy and consulate addresses if you cannot find the one closest to you.
 For forms and general information about requirements look here: www.vietnamembassy.us or www.vietnamembassy-usa.org, however, the easiest option is to apply for your visa online (see below).